.png)

 It doesn't come back.

-The data is consistent: brands producing 30 or more creatives per month maintain stable CPAs at scale.
+Brands producing 30 or more creatives per month maintain stable CPAs at scale.
 Brands running three to five creatives per month see fatigue within weeks.
-The algorithm finds your best-performing ad quickly.
-Once it runs out of fresh options, performance degrades.
-You'll notice it as CPMs rising while CTR drops.

 Signs this is your problem:

 For DTC brands, the default should be Purchases as your conversion event, but only if you're generating at least 50 conversion events per week, per ad set.
-Below that threshold, Meta doesn't have enough data to optimise properly.
-If you're early-stage or selling a high-ticket product, optimise for Add to Cart or Initiate Checkout first, then graduate to Purchase once volume allows.
+Below that threshold, optimise for Add to Cart or Initiate Checkout first.

 Signs this is your problem:

-Audience overlap is invisible until you look for it.
 If you're running multiple ad sets targeting overlapping audiences, Meta's algorithm pits them against each other in the auction.
-You bid against yourself.
 CPMs rise across all sets and performance drops everywhere.

 Signs this is your problem:

-When Meta works properly for a DTC brand, the setup is usually simple: 30-plus creatives cycling through per month, weighted toward UGC and creator-style formats.
+When Meta works properly for a DTC brand: 30-plus creatives cycling through per month, weighted toward UGC.
 One to three broad ad sets per objective, exclusions in place, Advantage+ handling placement.
 The algorithm does the optimising.
 The brand's job is to keep feeding it new creative.

-To understand how Advantage+ fits into this — and whether it's the right move for your account — read Meta Advantage+ for DTC Fashion Brands: The 2026 Setup.
+To understand how Advantage+ fits into this, read Meta Advantage+ for DTC Fashion Brands: The 2026 Setup.

-If you want a second set of eyes on your account, that's what we do.
-Book a discovery call.
+If you want a second set of eyes on your account, see how we run paid media for DTC brands.

 OFFICE